Vietnam.vn - Nền tảng quảng bá Việt Nam

 At Hon Mun, visitors can dive to Madonna Rock, located at a maximum depth of about 16 m, with high cliffs and some narrow caves.

 Tourists who want to dive and relax can visit Hon Ong.
 This pristine island is located in Van Phong Bay, Van Ninh District, about 100 km from Nha Trang.
-During the jellyfish and plankton spawning season from April to July, many whales gather here to feed and hunt near the shore.
-Lucky tourists can encounter whales on the island.
+During the spawning season of jellyfish and plankton from April to July, many whales gather here to feed and hunt near the shore.
+Lucky tourists can see whales on the island.

 Phu Quoc, Kien Giang